 Cormont music gratefully acknowleges the following companies for their support.

 Cormont Music, the New Hampshire non profit corporation founded in 1997 by Kendall Betts to parent KBHC, was granted full tax-exempt status by the Internal Revenue Service in 1999 and is permitted by law to accept tax-deductible donations.
 This has resulted in the creation of the KBHC Scholarship Fund.
-There were six awards made in 2000, sixteen in 2001, fifteen in 2002, fourteen in 2003, thirteen in 2004, fourteen in 2005, thirteen in 2006, fourteen in 2007, fourteen in 2008, thirteen in 2009, twelve in 2010, fourteen in 2011, sixteen in 2012, sixteen in 2013, sixteen in 2014 , thirteen in 2015 and twelve in 2016.
-It is anticipated that there will be funding for at least a dozen or more scholarships to KBHC 2017.
+There were six awards made in 2000, sixteen in 2001, fifteen in 2002, fourteen in 2003, thirteen in 2004, fourteen in 2005, thirteen in 2006, fourteen in 2007, fourteen in 2008, thirteen in 2009, twelve in 2010, fourteen in 2011, sixteen in 2012, sixteen in 2013, sixteen in 2014 , thirteen in 2015, twelve in 2016 and ten in 2017.
 It is the goal of the Directors of Cormont Music that this fund be enlarged and maintained in perpetuity.

 Principal Horn, Tucson Symphony Orchestra